in North America

 Prepares recent Ph.D. graduates for careers in education about Asia

 The teaching fellow program leads member colleges by enhancing their Asian Studies curriculum with cutting-edge scholarship of recent Ph.D.’s.
 Teaching fellows bring Asia to students across the curriculum and help ensure that Asia remains an important part of undergraduate liberal arts education.

-Assistant Professor of Japanese Art and Visual Culture
+Associate Professor of Japanese Art and Visual Culture

 “Following my year as the ASIANetwork Luce Postdoctoral Teaching Fellow at Haverford College, I was invited to remain on the faculty as Visiting Assistant Professor.
 Based upon the success of my postdoctoral position, the Provost’s Office at Haverford supported a new tenure-track search in contemporary Japanese art and culture.
 I applied and successfully received the tenure track offer.”